Updated on November 7, 2023 by Julie McCool

 Just past the viewpoint is a dramatic rock face that is popular with climbers.
 Further on, the trail descends gradually, crossing a rock slide at one point.

 Just before your next trail junction, watch for the Furnace Springs Pump House, affectionately called the Hobbit House because of its cool wooden door surrounded by rocks.
 (Did you know you can visit a mini HobbitTown in Northern Virginia?)

 Furnace Spring Trail

-Dogs are allowed on the loop hike except for the Stony Man summit.
-If you are hiking with pets you’ll need to skip the side trip to the summit on the Stony Man Trail.
+Dogs are allowed on the loop hike except for the optional Stony Man Summit.
+If you are hiking with pets you'll need to skip the side trip to the summit on the Stony Man Trail.